 Mandatory Harvest Information Program

-If you’re 16 years old or older and hunt migratory birds (ducks, coots, geese, doves, woodcock, rails, snipe, or gallinules), you must get a Harvest Information Program certification and carry proof of your HIP certification with you whenever you’re hunting migratory birds.
+If you are required to be licensed to hunt migratory birds (ducks, coots, geese, doves, woodcock, rails, snipe, or gallinules), you must get a Harvest Information Program certification and carry proof of your HIP certification with you whenever you’re hunting migratory birds.
+If you are 17 and under you do not need a HIP certification unless you are participating in a WMA youth waterfowl lottery.
 You must get HIP certified in every state you hunt migratory birds.

 To provide ample hunting opportunity for Louisiana residents, LDWF manages dove fields on state-owned wildlife management areas and leases private lands from farmers for dove hunting.
 Managers plant and manipulate crops and manage commercial agricultural fields to attract large numbers of doves to shooting areas during the hunting season.
 LDWF also offers free assistance to private landowners interested in managing their property for wildlife, including doves.